CarlG96/synthestory/README.md

 * Heroku
     * Used for the deployment of the application.
 * Colormind
     * Used to determine colors used on SyntheStory webpages.
-Creates colour schemes
+Creates color schemes.
+The colors used for SyntheStory were:
+        * #faf7f7 for a light-shade white.
+        * #8b875a for a light-accent.
+        * 82a127 for a green main-brand.
+        * #734f36 for a brown dark accent.
+        * #312834 for a dark shade which was converted to rgba values for the gradient shading of the background.
+        * #b60a0a for a red for the delete button.
 * Favicon.io
     * Used for creating the favicons.
 * Cloudinary